-This will be an intimate adult fiddle camp nestled in the mountains of Estes Park featuring small group classes in Texas style fiddling and Western Swing in a spectacular setting.
+The Fiddle School Mountain Retreats are intimate adult fiddle camps nestled in the mountains of Colorado featuring small group classes in Texas-style fiddling and Western Swing in a spectacular setting.

-The Mountain Retreat is open to 12 students who will work with three national champion fiddle teachers and two teacher’s assistants.
-There will be three levels for core classes, beginner, intermediate, and advanced.
+The Mountain Retreat is open to 15 students who get to work with three national champion fiddle teachers and two teacher’s assistants.
+There are always three levels for core classes, beginner, intermediate, and advanced.

-This will be a premium camp experience.
-In addition to 3 core classes each day, each student will be offered individual feedback in a masterclass setting, a camp songbook, nightly guided jams and optional electives covering back-up guitar, improvisation, fiddle listening and daily hikes.
+This premium camp experience is special!
+You’ll receive learning videos of all of the songs to learn in advance.
+In addition to 3 core classes each day, each student is offered individual feedback in a masterclass setting, nightly guided jams and optional electives covering back-up guitar, improvisation, and fiddle listening.
+We’ll also do daily hikes!

 Our teachers are not only nationally renowned as players, but they’re dedicated educators as well.
 We are intentionally keeping the camp size small to give maximize your access to our wonderful staff.
 Meet your teachers: